 When planning retirement, do you depend on projections based on future conditions, or do you plan your retirement based on guarantees?
 The answer may surprise you; both can be the correct answer.
 It all depends on your situation and what “time” period you are focusing on retirement.

-Let’s start with projection or estimate of future value planning.
+Let’s start with a projection or estimate of future value planning.
 If you base your future retirement income solely on US (or foreign) stocks, the volatility factor must be included.
-How will your chosen stocks perform over a period of time and how easily can you they convert to a retirement account to fund your desired income level?
-S0 much about a stock’s performance can depend on outside influences such as the overall world economy, the valuation of the dollar, inflation or deflation and a third parties (analysis) view of your stock’s profit results.
-A group of top stock strategists can predict anything from a single digit loss to a double-digit gain.
+How will your chosen stocks perform over some time, and how easily can they convert to a retirement account to fund your desired income level?
+S0 much about a stock’s performance can depend on outside influences such as the overall world economy, the valuation of the dollar, inflation or deflation, and a third parties (analysis) view of your stock’s profit results.
+A group of top stock strategists can predict anything from a single-digit loss to a double-digit gain.

 Thankfully, solutions exist that can potentially increase your income and generate a lifetime pension payout to both spouses with the benefits of protection and guarantees.

-The removal of risk from retirement planning by allowing an insurance company to manage your retirement accounts can provide you with a stress-free and secure future.
+Removing risk from retirement planning by allowing an insurance company to manage your retirement accounts can provide you with a stress-free and secure future.